DarthMoulByte/UnityTiled/README.md

 *Note: This is very much a WIP.
 Lots of things are yet to be implemented.*

-The goal of this is to be an editor tool (no runtime scripts) that can import a Tiled TMX map and produce a usable game scene.
-Hence everything is built out into standard Unity objects and the tools attempt to incorporate the best of Tiled with the best of Unity, such as leveraging Unity prefabs while allowing Tiled objects to override properties in the prefabs.
+The goal of this is to be an editor tool (no runtime logic) that can import a Tiled TMX map and produce a usable game scene.
+Since we don't want to ship TMX files, everything is built out into standard Unity objects and the tools attempt to incorporate the best of Tiled with the best of Unity, such as leveraging Unity prefabs while allowing Tiled objects to override properties in the prefabs.

 The tool converts maps from Tiled: